fiokee/lex-frontend-test/README.md

 ## `run npm install`

-In the project directory, you can run:
+In the terminal to install all the dependencies:

 ### `npm start`